Galadou/so_long/README.md

 Thanks for report bug, feeling or any idea at my discord : galadou

-This litle game is a project named so_long, coming from the 42 school.
+This little game is a project named so_long, coming from the 42 school.
 Made in 180 hour and < 2k lines of codes.
 (I'm a begginner in programming, sorry for the no optimized code)